George School Day Camp FAQs

 A $200 non-refundable deposit is required at registration.
 You may pay the deposit by Visa, Mastercard, Discover, or eCheck.
 This deposit will be credited against the remaining balance of your camp tuition.
 The $200 deposit is non-refundable.

 All camp fees (camp tuition and extended care) must be paid in full by June 1.
 Unpaid balances may jeopardize your child’s attendance at camp.
 Late fees will be assessed on any outstanding balance after June 1.

-If you cancel your child’s camp registration prior to June 1, all monies paid will be refunded less the $200 non-refundable deposit and a $100 cancellation fee.
+If you cancel your child’s camp registration prior to June 1, all monies paid will be refunded less the $200 non-refundable deposit.

-If you cancel your child’s camp registration between June 1 and June 15 for any reason, an additional $100 cancellation fee will be charged, and you will be entitled to only a 30 percent refund of any tuition monies paid.
+If you cancel your child’s camp registration between June 1 and June 15 for any reason, a $100 cancellation fee will be charged, and you will be entitled to only a 30 percent refund of any tuition monies paid.